LifeStack-IO/lifestack-io.github.io/_snippets/apps_script_config.md

 | LIVE | TRUE | Boolean | Whether the script is 'live' and sending emails, or in a testing / debug mode.
 | CC | jane.doe@example.com; archive@example.com | Array | List of addresses to CC every email to (for archive / information).

 The table above is a good example of how to create a __config__ tab in a spreadsheet.
-Even a standalone script can use this technique, provided you supply the id of the sheet holding your configuration.
-If you are using a sheet to host your apps script, it makes sense to keep the configuration in the same place as the user interacts with your system (to save future confusion!).
+Even a [standalone script][1] can use this technique, provided you supply the id of the sheet holding your configuration.
+If you are using a sheet to [host your][2] apps script, it makes sense to keep the configuration in the same place as the user interacts with your system (to save future confusion!).

 The __type__ column helps the configuration parser to _understand_ the syntax of the value it is given.
 This means a string, delineated with semi-columns, can be parsed into an array as well as booleans being correctly handled as native boolean values (rather than being [coerced](https://javascriptweblog.wordpress.com/2011/02/07/truth-equality-and-javascript/)).
 The __description__ column helps your users understand the usage and impact of the configurable value, added essential documentation to your system.